metametadata/clj-fakes/docs/user-guide.md

 `(fc/self-test-unused-fakes ctx)`

-This function raises an exception when some [fake](#fake) is never called after its creation.
+This function raises an exception when some [fake](#fake) was never called after its creation.

 For example, this self-test comes in handy when SUT stops using a dependency which was faked in several test scenarios.
 In such case the framework will guide you in cleaning